Doctor insights on:

 - High rbc count in urine

-- High ph and protein in urine
+- High protein and creatine in urine

-- Liver enzymes high protein in urine
+- Treatment for high protein in urine

-- High protein blood ketones in urine
+- High protein and blood in urine